BioSTEAMDevelopmentGroup/biosteam/docs/ecosystem.rst

    QSDsan is a platform for quantitative sustainable design of sanitation and resource recovery systems led by Prof. Yalin Li at Rutgers University.
-   It leverages BioSTEAM core simulation capabilities.
+   It leverages BioSTEAM's core simulation capabilities.

 .. card::